 - Two of the site team have volunteered to be TEKK Ambassadors.
 This involves partnering with a local school to help deliver a Challenge Project over a number of weeks with students aged 9 to 12 during the Spring term.

-We are delighted that Stobart, our fuel supplier has chosen to buy a site at the old Council depot at Greasbrough Road.
-They are developing this into a fuel processing unit ensuring the fuel supply chain stays as local as possible and any resulting employment opportunities are readily available to the local community.
+We are delighted that Stobart, our fuel supplier chose to buy a site at the old Council depot at Greasbrough Road.
+They developed this into a fuel processing unit ensuring the fuel supply chain stays as local as possible and any resulting employment opportunities are readily available to the local community.

 All this new activity has other knock on effects as our team makes use of local businesses like catering, office supplies, taxis and house rental and other accommodation as well as buying some of our construction materials nearby – all of which supports the local economy.